rud72k/rud72k.github.io/_posts/2014-11-28-markdown-and-html.md

 ![Geometric pattern with fading gradient](/img/sample_feature_img_2.png)

 Highlighting for code in Jekyll is done using Pygments or Rouge.
-This theme makes use of Rouge by default.
+This theme makes use of Pygments by default.

 {% highlight js %}
 // count to ten